christopherriley/json2go/README.md

 #### `step 3 - generate the code`

-in order for the app to run, the go code will need to be generated from the json
+In order for the app to run, the go code will need to be generated from the json

 ```bash
 go generate
 ```

-you can examine the generated source
+You can examine the generated source

 ```bash
 cat config.go